 You can use the Spark Submit job entry, along with an externally developed Spark execution script, to run Spark jobs on your YARN clusters.
-If you want to run transformations without the need to develop a Spark execution script, then refer to the run configuration information about using the Spark engine in AEL.

 The following instructions explain how to use the Spark Submit entry in PDI to run a Spark job.
-To learn how to execute Spark Submit jobs on secure Cloudera Hadoop clusters, see Use Kerberos with Spark Submit.
+To learn how to execute Spark Submit jobs on secure Cloudera CDP clusters, see Use Kerberos with Spark Submit.

 Modify the sample Spark Submit job